base-org/web/apps/web/README.md

 # Base Marketing Site

 The Base marketing site is a Next.js app.
 You can run the dev server locally with `yarn workspace @app/web dev`.
+Make sure you have the right env vars in your .env